rednaks/django-ip-geolocation/README.md

 # Usage
 ## Decorator
-Use decorators to decorate views :
+Use decorators to decorate views:
 ```python
 from django_ip_geolocation.decorators import with_ip_geolocation